milesisbetterxoxo/FNF-FunkinGoldyEngine-lua/README.md

-# NOTE : This engine is still on work.
+# : Its done.
+Stable and stuff.

 # Friday Night Funkin' - Goldy engine